Khoi412/Capstone_Project_Fruit_Veg_Prices_UK/README.md

     - Some varieties of the same fruit and veg are cheaper than it's other variants
     - Validation: Group by variety and compare mean and std pricing.

+# Summary on my findings with the Hypotheses and Business Requirements

+- Apples offer stable year-round supply, with premium opportunities in unique or heritage varieties.
+Variety segmentation is useful for pricing strategy — e.g., marketing higher-margin varieties differently from commodity ones.

+- Cabbages provide price stability, ideal for budgeting in food service or wholesale.
+Price competition is strong — differentiation must come from freshness, local sourcing, or packaging, not price alone.

+- The price of strawberries shows a clear seasonal trend.
+On-season prices (May–Aug) are concentrated and lower, reflecting ample supply.
+Off-season (Jan–Mar, Oct–Dec) prices rise and become more variable, due to scarcity.
+Shoulder-season prices are the most unpredictable, sometimes spiking higher than any other season.
+This highlights the importance of seasonal planning in procurement and pricing strategies."

 ## How to use this repo